hawk/lux/doc/lux.md

     ?+B
     ?C

-will render matching of all permutatations of A, B and C. Note the usage of `?`. `?+` is always used in conjunction with `?`.
+will render matching of all permutations of A, B and C. Note the usage of `?`. `?+` is always used in conjunction with `?`.
 Never `??` nor `???`.
 It is the `?` command which triggers the actual regexp match.